pjordann/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![example3](images/alertFunc.png)

+>Last part will be to delete `Origin` header and make the same process with the original request so normal users are victims (the original request that normal website users make is done without `Origin` header).

 ### Cloaking utm_content

 >Param Miner extension doing a `Bulk scan > Rails parameter cloaking scan` will ***identify*** the vulnerability automatically.
 Manually it can be identified by adding `;` to append another parameter to `utm_content`, the cache treats this as a single parameter.
 This means that the extra parameter is also excluded from the cache key.